interTwin-eu/itwinai/docs/docs/How-to-use-this-software.md

 ---

-This guide provides a detailed explanation on how to use the AI/ML workflow tool, developed in the context of interTwin.
+This guide provides a detailed explanation on how to use the AI/ML workflow tool, developed in the context of [interTwin](https://github.com/interTwin-eu/).

 **Target audience**: anyone aiming to simplify MLOps for their digital twin (DT) use case/project.
+Use cases from interTwin project.

 ## 1. Clone this repo